Craig Zadan, Prolific Stage, TV, and Film Producer, Dies at 69

 Zadan was known for his exuberance and for his dedication to the old-school job of producing.
 He was a student of theater, film, and TV who loved to up the showmanship factor in all of his projects.
 The duo were key members of the team behind the NBC drama “Smash,” set in the world of Broadway.

-On Broadway, Zadan and Meron produced revivals of “How to Succeed in Business Without Really Trying” and “Promises, Promises.”
-Earlier in his career, Zadan penned the “Sondheim & Co.,” a biography of the famed composer Stephen Sondheim.
+On Broadway, Zadan and Meron produced revivals of “How to Succeed in Business Without Really Trying” in 2012 and “Promises, Promises” in 2011.
+Earlier in his career, Zadan penned “Sondheim & Co.,” a biography of the famed composer Stephen Sondheim.

+Other TV productions Zadan steered with Meron include biographical miniseries on Judy Garland, the Beach Boys, and the Three Stooges for ABC in 2000 and 2001.
+For CBS, they delivered biopics on Dean Martin and Jerry Lewis and Lucille Ball (2003’s “Lucy,” starring Debra Messing).
+In 2003 the pair’s production of “The Reagans” for CBS ignited a firestorm of controversy among conservatives who objected to the portrayal of former President Ronald Reagan and first lady Nancy Reagan as insensitive to the AIDS crisis.
+The production wound up airing on CBS’ sibling cable network Showtime.

+Zadan was a producer on the hit 1984 movie “Footloose,” and he and Meron delivered a remake of the property as a Lifetime movie in 2011.

 Zadan is survived by his partner, Elwood Hopkins.